JohnKingKong/Libft/README.md

 * 0.2
   * 0.2.1
-    * Added more functions, useful for printf
+    * Added more functions, useful for printf, aswell as the .pdf for the subject, both in french and english.
 * 0.1
   * 0.1.2
       * Commit with bonus functions